Sobeston/zig.guide/chapter-1.md

 <!-- TODO: mention tuple slicing when it's implemented -->

 Anonymous structs without field names may be created, and are referred to as __tuples__.
 These have many of the properties that arrays do; tuples can be iterated over, indexed, can be used with the `++` and `**` operators, and have a len field.
 Internally, these have numbered field names starting at `"0"`, which may be accessed with the special syntax `@"0"` which acts as an escape for the syntax - things inside `@""` are always recognised as identifiers.

+An `inline` loop must be used to iterate over the tuple here, as the type of each tuple field may differ.

 ```zig
 test "tuple" {